bgreenwell/rjot/README.md

 # Show storage paths and the active notebook
 ❯ rjot info --paths

-# Show note and tag statistics for the active notebook
+# Show note, tag, and task statistics for the active notebook
 ❯ rjot info --stats

 # Show combined stats for ALL notebooks